 Health Checks added this way are continuous, meaning they run regularly every 10 seconds.
 You can make a Health Check a one-time event by adding it under Experiments.
-We recommend using continuous Health Checks, but if you want to use one-time Health Checks, the best practice is to add a Health Check before each experiment to validate your service is in a healthy state before introducing failure.
-In some cases you might want to add a Health Check at the end of the Scenario to validate your service returned to its steady state.
-Use the Continuous Health Check option for Health Checks that you want evaluated throughout the duration of the Scenario.
-You can follow the instructions in the Scenario document for Running a Scenario.
+We recommend using continuous Health Checks, but if you want to use one-time Health Checks, the best practice is to add a Health Check before the start of each experiment to validate your service is in a healthy state before introducing failure.
+In some cases you might want to add a Health Check at the end of an experiment or Scenario to validate your service returned to its steady state.